Fundraising ideas

 Quick summary: Ask loved ones for donations instead of gifts.
 Good for birthdays, anniversaries, weddings or Christmas.

-Make it a success: These ideas from GoFundMe and Justgiving on how to set up a fundraising page might come in useful.
+Make it a success: These ideas from GoFundMe and Justgiving on how to set up a fundraising page might be handy.

 We're funding research that's unlocking the secrets of dozens of different eye conditions.